Is the American hunting population ready to use the airbow for hunting in the US?

 As long as you aren't breaking or losing arrows every time you shoot, over time the cost of one arrow becomes much less than continually shooting conventional ammo from a firearm.

 The airbow allows you to take several shots off one filling.
 Approximately 8-10 shots can be made before accuracy is compromised.

 Faster reload (than crossbow)

-There’s no doubt the airbow will forever be compared to a crossbow.
-When doing so, reloading an airbow is much faster and with less effort than having to load and set a crossbow.
+There's no doubt the airbow will forever be compared to a crossbow.
+When doing so, reloading airbow arrows is much faster and with less effort than having to load and set a crossbow.

-So maybe the airbow isn’t as quiet as your brand new compound bow or a more traditional recurve, but it sure is much quieter than most guns on the market.
-If this replaces a muzzleloader for some people, this may just allow for a second shot for some.
+So maybe the PCP airbow isn't as quiet as your brand new compound bow or a more traditional recurve, but it sure is much quieter than most guns on the market.
+If this replaces a single shot muzzleloader for some people, this may just allow more time for a second shot for some.

 Limited air supply (within the unit)

 In order to shoot the airbow, you must have compressed air within the unit.
 Kind of like an air rifle.
 In order to obtain that, you either need a hand pump or a compressed tank with adapters.
 Eight to ten shots may seem like a lot but if you forget to refill or bring your hand pump, you can be stranded with no way of shooting the airbow.
 Some of these bows come with a charging system or cocking lever in the field.
 However, for hunters with disabilities or arthritic problems, it may not be feasible for these shooters to use them.
 Especially when you are in a treestand with limited space.

 Compressed air (in general)